sagittaeri/StardewValleyMods/InputTools/README.md

 This mod is mostly meant for other modders as a modding tool, but it does do one thing for users:

-* Immediately force hides the mouse cursor when controller is used to improve gamepad experience (cursor reappears when moved with mouse or gamepad right stick)
+* Mod Config: immediately force hides the mouse cursor when controller is used to improve gamepad experience (cursor reappears when moved with mouse or gamepad right stick).
+Defaults yes.

 ### Compatibility